 Pearl of the Indian Ocean

 Join us on an exciting discovery of Sri Lanka, including beautiful beaches, ruins lost in the jungle, unique wildlife and stunning waterfalls.
 Located on the western coast of Sri Lanka, Negombo features examples of Dutch and Portuguese architecture from colonial times against a backdrop of lagoons and the Indian Ocean.
 Explore the partially excavated ruins of the Ritigala Jungle Monastery, nestled deep inside the Ritigala Nature Reserve.
-Abandoned after the southern Indian invasions between the 10th and 11th centuries, walking among the ruins will give you a sense of adventure in search of the mythical past.
 Spend time in Nuwara Eliya, situated 2,000m above sea level, an excellent location for tea production.

 Travel to Udawalawe National Park to enjoy an open-top jeep safari and visit the Udawalawe Elephant Transit Home.
 Opened in 1995, the home takes care of orphaned and abandoned baby elephants, providing them with food, shelter and medical care before they are released into the wild.
 It is sure to be a highlight of your Sri Lankan experience!